hakidaova/digital-electronics-2/lab9-project1/project_1/README.md

 <a name="Analogjoystick"></a>
 ### Analog joystick
 The analog joystick has 2 ADC channels which allow us to control processes in 2 directions and to read them as X, Y coordinates thanks to VRx and VRy pins.
-We used its SW pin as a button for starting/stopping our stopwatch.
+We programmed it to reset our stopwatch when it is not in its default position and it is not pressed.
+We also used its SW pin as a button for starting/stopping our stopwatch.
 ![Analog joystick](https://github.com/hakidaova/digital-electronics-2/blob/main/lab9-project1/images/joy-stick.jpg)

 <a name="Rotaryencoder"></a>
 ### Rotary encoder
 Encoder which we rotate with is used as a time changer for our timer.
 The rotation is based on combining 2 output signals inside the encoder.
 If the outputs are both the same, encoder was rotated clockwise and the time is set up.
-If we rotate it counterclockwise, the outputs will be opposite of each other and our time is set down.
+If we rotate it counterclockwise, the outputs will be the exact opposite of each other and our time is set down.

 ![Rotary encoder](https://github.com/hakidaova/digital-electronics-2/blob/main/lab9-project1/images/rotary-encoder.jpg)